caofei351-ops/final_project/README.md

 ## <a name = "video1"></a>🎥:Project Demonstration
 https://github.com/caofei351-ops/final_project/blob/main/task1/Introduction%20for%20task1.mp4
+If the video is too large to display immediately, please click "view raw file".

 ## <a name="idea"></a>🧠:How did this idea come about?
 This self-service ordering system is designed to address the common problems we face in daily campus life: